crispinalan/talkcalendar/README.md

 Other depreciations include "gtk_application_set_app_menu()" as discussed [here](https://wiki.gnome.org/HowDoI/ApplicationMenu).
 The function "gtk_button_set_image()" has gone.
 In the context of menu development it can be replaced with "gtk_menu_button_set_icon_name()".

 The Gtk4 Talk Calendar version uses a new bespoke flat-file csv database with memory dynamically allocated for up to 5000 records.
 The database called "events.csv" should be located in the current working directory.

+##Deployment Notes

+Deployment is via a binary image and use of a menu editor for Gtk4 distributions (Debian Bookworm, Fedora 35, Ubuntu 21.10 etc.) which allows Talk Calendar to be run from the user home directory.
+This is a universal approach rather than developing separate packages for each Linux distribution i.e. deb package for Debian distributions, a snap package for Ubuntu distributions and a rpm package for Fedora distributions etc. A compilation-from-source installation can be done using the code in the source directory.

 ## Versioning